Home / Editor's Pick /

 Thunderstorm safety

-As we move through mid-summer, thunderstorms are in the forecast for parts of the U.S. almost daily.
+As we move through the spring, thunderstorms are in the forecast for parts of the U.S. almost daily.
 Here is a quick summary of Dos and Don'ts to stay safe during thunderstorms.

 When thunderstorms are in the area you should seek protection as quickly as possible.